-Naeba Kagura is one of the best choices in Japan for fast access to great powder snow.
+Kagura is one of the best choices in Japan for fast access to great powder snow.
 How fast?
-How about:
+How about this:

 • straight off an overnight flight from Australia into Haneda around 6.30am

-• a quick 20 minute Prince Resorts shuttle ride to the Matsumato Ropeway base of the Kagura side of Naeba Kagura & skiing by around 10am.
+• a 20 minute shuttle ride to the Matsumato Ropeway base at Kagura and skiing by around 10am.

 If time is short you can pack a huge amount into a few days in J-land, especially in Niigata Prefecture.
 I had just 4 nights and 5 days on this brief second Japowder mission for the season in late February, so fresh off the overnight flight from Sydney I joined the Saturday morning rush to Echigo & Gala Yuzawa.